mattermost/docs/source/install/self-managed-changelog.md

 ### Bug Fixes
  - Fixed an issue with pasting a GitHub code snippet in the message box when text is selected.
  - Fixed an issue where fully typed emojis that contained a capital letter were not correctly displayed.
- - Fixed an issue where the archived icon did not display correctly in dark themes.
+ - Fixed an issue where the archived icon for channels did not display correctly in dark themes.
  - Fixed an issue where password requirements were not enforced when Development Mode was enabled.
  - Fixed an issue where users were able to attempt to edit the channel header of an archived channel on the right-hand side.
  - Fixed an issue where the “Your Trial Ended” banner hid the product switcher menu.
- - Fixed an issue where the custom status date format was not set to ``yyyy-MM-dd``.
+ - Fixed an issue where the custom status date format was not set to ``YYYY-MM-DD``.
  - Fixed an issue where users were unable to remove themselves from a custom role.
  - Fixed an issue where some images in link previews overflowed.
  - Fixed an issue where accessing the **System Console** and then exiting changed the user's status to "Offline".